BrunoMeyer/healthcare_inteligent_map/README.md

 ## Context of development

-This work was inittialy developed to MN127.
-An degree course offerted in 01/2018 of Universidade Federal do Paraná.
 This work was initially developed to MN127.
 An degree course offered in 2018/1 of Universidade Federal do Paraná.
 The objective of this project was to prototype a tool that proccess and display the data collected from ESaude, a plataform that is used in basic healt unities in Curitiba.
 The data model was designed to collect the report collected from ESaude.
 There is an example in `data/example.xls`